 What does life look for you now?

 Immediately after leaving Radford I went to CIT (Bruce Campus) and studied to become a chef.
 I became a qualified chef and worked as one until 2009 when I decided a career change was needed.
 I took some time off work and then joined the public service.
-I have been working with the same agency for over 10 years.
+I have been working with the same agency for over 15 years.

 Tell us what you are passionate about?

-I am also a professional portrait / live music photographer.
+In my spare time I am also a professional portrait / live music photographer.
 I have photographed bands such as Snow Patrol (In the UK), Evanescence, Def Leppard, Alice Cooper, Kate Miller-Heidke and many many others.

 My photos have been used on posters for the recent 40th Anniversary tour of Icehouse and the 25th Anniversary tour of The Whitlams.
+The latter being a band I still photograph regularly on their various tours.

 I am heavily involved in Pro/Am theatre (a love I found during my time at Radford).
 I have been involved in many productions (over 120 now) with highlights including; We Will Rock You, Phantom of the Opera, Wicked and Mary Poppins.